 Arctic shipping has been increasing at a notable pace.
-The Protection of the Arctic Marine Environment (PAME) group found a 25% increase in ship in the last 10 years.
+The Protection of the Arctic Marine Environment (PAME) group found a 25% increase in shipping in the last 10 years.
 Likewise, according to figures from the Northern Sea Route (NSR) Administration, around 300 commercial vessels have this year (2021) been granted permission to sail in the area.

 This significant rise in traffic is not only an indication of growing interest in the commercial viability of shipping in the Polar Regions, but also signals a consequent increase in ship owners and operators seeking vessels which are ice class worthy.
-However, with temperatures on the NSR dropping to -30 – 40°C, and sea ice posing excessive risk of damage to vessels which fail to adopt adequate structural strengthening, a number of vessels will either need to be built, or upgraded, in line with the geographically relevant ice class notions.
+However, with temperatures on the NSR dropping to -30 – 40°C, and sea ice posing excessive risk of damage to vessels which fail to adopt adequate structural strengthening, a number of vessels will either need to be built or upgraded, in line with the geographically relevant ice class notations.

 Ice class worthy

 Among several design and construction ice class requirements, vessels must be able to operate in sea ice and constructed with materials suitable for the ships’ polar service temperature.
 For example, a vessel’s hull must be optimised to break through ice to ensure safe passage for those onboard.
 Currently, there exists two options for ship owners and operators seeking to strengthen a vessel’s hull to ensure it is ice class worthy; the first being to build a new vessel entirely and the second to upgrade an existing vessel.